 -

-contract, used to create and deploy pair contracts.
-The core method iscreateExchange(token: address): address
+Factorycontract, used to create and deploy pair contracts.
+The core method iscreateExchange(token: address): address, which creates and deploys the pair contract forETHagainsttoken, returning the address of the pair contract. -

 @payable